Skip to main content

 8 mentions Positive Neutral Negative

 The music in the game has received mixed feedback, with some players finding it relaxing and atmospheric, while others feel it can become repetitive and annoying, especially during challenging sections.
-There are calls for more varied tracks across different levels, as the current music may not change significantly, leading to a desire for an option to mute it in favor of personal playlists.
-Overall, while the jazz-inspired soundtrack has its fans for its evocative qualities, its limited variation may detract from the experience for some players.
+There are calls for more variety in the soundtrack across different levels, as well as options to turn it off for personal music preferences.
+Overall, the music is appreciated for its evocative qualities, but its lack of diversity may detract from the experience for some players.

 • “I relaxed for 5 minutes listening to this music, long enough to realize that I would be okay.”